Talent management & RISE agency

 We work for free at HR&S Sweden and at the different HR&S Country Branches, not as volunteers per see, not as employees of HR&S Sweden, but as members of a start-up company, where HR&S Sweden offers opportunities to earn money also at the country level.
 All this has been made very clear to the TL, the accountant, and also previous team-members.

-There is need to put mechanisms in place to enhance security of the
+There is need to put mechanisms in place to enhance security of the funds, and one such mechanism is enhanced transparency and accountability.

 3.0 Conclusion